 Nature’s Bakery fig bars are a mix between a Fig Newton and a Nutri-Grain bar, and they are delicious!
 All their bars are nut-free, vegan, non-GMO, dairy-free, kosher, and cholesterol-free, but not all of them are gluten-free.
 Make sure to check the label before you throw these fruit bars into your cart.

 - Gluten Free Fig Bars – Raspberry

 - Gluten Free Fig Bars – Original Fig

 - Gluten Free Fig Bars – Pomegranate

-Cross-Contact: Nature’s Bakery says that while their gluten-free products are made in a shared facility, they take many precautions to avoid gluten cross-contact.
+Cross-Contact: Nature’s Bakery gluten-free products are made in a shared facility, but they take many precautions to avoid gluten cross-contact.
 They manufacture all of their gluten-free products before anything else and fully clean and sanitize all of their equipment.
 They also test to ensure that there is no cross-contact.
 (Source: Nature’s Bakery)

 If you want to ditch the healthy treats and go straight for the sugar, try these gluten-free candy brands.